ALL ABOUT TRUST

 - To finance children’s tertiary education.

-- Proctecting Against Wasteful Beneficiaries
+- Proctecting Against Spendthrift Beneficiaries

 - The Protector appointed will ensure there is no wastage of moneys receives under the Trust.
 Protector can stop disbursement of fund to undeserved beneficiaries.